2dvorak/2018s-vuln-2dvorak/PITCHME.md

 - Also, used for public key exchange
 - and the Fingerprint

+Note: The "Key protocol" is a protocol used by SEHer Messenger to inform of a user's login/logout to other users.
+Also, it is used for public key and fingerprint exchange.
 ---

 ### Verify Received Fingerprint

 Valid and Correct Fingerprint?

+Note: If SEHer messenger receives key protocol, it validates the fingerprint
 ---

 ### Fingerprint Length?